31 July 2009

 Remember in I think the first movie when the jets turned sideways to fly through narrow cracks?
 That's what I was reminded of when I saw a report in the Daily Mail of barn swallows navigating a 2-inch crack in a door at 35 mph.
 I've often looked out our back window and watched songbirds navigating through the branches of trees at high speed, but this example is even more impressive.
 Details and more pix at the link.

 This president I think he has exposed himself as a guy over and over and over again who has a deep seated hatred for white people or the white culture, I don't know what it is, but you can't sit in a pew with Jeremiah Wright for 20 years and not hear some of that stuff and not have it wash over.I won't sully this column by embedding the video, but you can view it at Intershame, which offers this commentary:

 The cherry on top of this sundae of ignorance has to be the fact that Obama's mother is white.
 If we apply the transitive property to simpleton Beck's inane rambling we can deduce the following: Obama has a problem with white people and Obama's mother is white.
 Therefore Obama has a problem with his mother.
 Good luck trying to make that case.

 ...playing Rachmaninoff's Etude Op.
 39 No. 6 "Little Red Riding Hood."
-The video and audio seem to be a few milliseconds out of synch, but there's no CG involved here; she is a well-known professional pianist from the Ukraine who has been playing piano since age three.
+The video and audio seem to be a few milliseconds out of sync, but there's no CG involved here; she is a well-known professional pianist from Ukraine who has been playing piano since age three.
 You can view other performances on her YouTube channel.

 Here she is playing Rachmaninoff's Second Piano Concerto.
 I think it's impossible to listen to this piece without thinking of the movie "Brief Encounter."